-Subsequent to year-end several measures have been implemented in Botswana, South Africa and the rest of the world in response to the increased impact from COVID-19.
-The Company has been notified by the Republic of Botswana Government that, as a mining operation, Mupane is deemed an essential operation and is allowed to keep operating during the country's 28 day lockdown which commenced on April 2, 2020.
-For Mupane to continue in operation it has been working closely with the Department of Mines to agree on protocols to manage the potential for spread of COVID-19 between its employees and in particular, in its underground operations.
-During this period Mupane production has been restricted, although approval was granted on April 28, 2020 to recommence operations.
-The Galaxy project was placed on temporary care and maintenance in late March, as mandated by the government of South Africa.
-On April 23, 2020, the Company was notified that Galaxy had been designated as an essential service and can operate at 50% of its normal capacity.
-The Company is currently working on a plan that complies with the capacity and enhanced operating requirements.
-While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on our business operations, including the duration and impact on our future production, cannot be reasonably estimated at this time and we anticipate this could have an adverse impact on the Company's financial position, results of operation and cash flows.
+During the year ended December 31, 2020, several measures have been implemented in Botswana, South Africa and the rest of the world in response to the increased impact from COVID-19.
+The Company was notified by the Republic of Botswana Government that, as a mining operation, Mupane is deemed an essential operation and was allowed to keep operating during the country's 28 day lockdown which commenced on April 2, 2020, and was subsequently extended to May 21, 2020.
+For Mupane to continue in operation it has been working closely with the Department of Mines on protocols to manage the potential for spread of COVID-19 between its employees and in particular, in its underground operations.
+During this period Mupane production was restricted, although approval was granted on April 28, 2020 to recommence operations while observing compliance with capacity and enhanced operating requirements.
+The Galaxy project was placed on temporary care and maintenance in late March, as mandated by the Government of South Africa.
+On April 23, 2020, the Company was notified that Galaxy had been designated as an essential service and can operate at 50% of its normal capacity, with the Company recommencing operations on May 4, 2020 in compliance with the capacity and enhanced operating requirements.
+On July 13, 2020, the government removed the restrictions relating to the operating capacity, however social distancing protocols are still to be maintained.
+While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts on our business operations, including the duration and impact on our future production, cannot be reasonably estimated at this time and we anticipate this could have an adverse impact on the Company's financial position, results of operation and cash flows.
 The Company's liquidity and ability to continue as a going concern may also be impacted.

-As at December 31, 2019, the Company had a working capital deficiency (current assets less current liabilities) of \$14.3 million compared to a deficiency of \$2.8 million at December 31, 2018.
+As at December 31, 2020, the Company had a working capital deficiency (current assets less current liabilities) of \$12.4 million compared to a deficiency of \$14.3 million at December 31, 2019.

-During 2019, the Company paid, on a timely basis, the 5% royalty to the government of Botswana on all gold sales in accordance with the terms of the royalty.
-The royalty expense for the year ended December 31, 2019, was \$2.1 million, which was funded from cash flows from operations, in addition to \$1.6 million repaid from deferred royalties in accordance with the agreement with the Government of Botswana for the repayment of deferred royalties.
-The increase in working capital deficiency is primarily due to an increase of \$5.7 million in the current deferred royalties, with the total outstanding balance of \$6.9 million now classified as a current liability.
-While management projects that the current gold price would allow the Company to repay the deferred royalties consistent with the payment schedule agreed with the Government of Botswana, the Company has entered into discussions with the Government of Botswana to reschedule the outstanding balance, however with the current focus on the COVID-19 shutdown of non-essential services in the country, these discussions have now been put on hold.
+During the year ended December 31, 2020, the Company paid, on a timely basis, the 5% royalty to the Government of Botswana on all gold sales in accordance with the terms of the royalty.
+The royalty expense for the year ended December 31, 2020 was \$2.5 million, which was funded from cash flows from operations, in addition to \$1.8 million repaid for deferred royalties.
+The working capital deficiency includes deferred royalties of \$5.3 million now classified as a current liability.
+During the year, the Company entered into discussions with the Government of Botswana to reschedule the repayment of the outstanding balance, however, with the current focus on the COVID-19 shutdown of non-essential services in the country, these discussions have not yet concluded.

-The impact of the COVID-19 pandemic results in material uncertainties which may give rise to significant doubt as to the ability of the Company to continue as a going concern.
-Because of these uncertainties, there can be no assurance that the measures that management are taking to mitigate the impact of the COVID-19 pandemic will be successful.
+The impact of the COVID-19 pandemic, and the Company's financial position, result in material uncertainties which may give rise to significant doubt as to the ability of the Company to continue as a going concern.
+Because of these uncertainties, there can be no assurance that the measures that management is taking to mitigate the Company's liquidity position and the impact of the COVID-19 pandemic will be successful.